MirrorNetworking/Mirror/doc/Articles/Guides/Serialization.md

 ## Debugging

 You can use tools like [dnSpy](https://github.com/0xd4d/dnSpy) to view the complied code after Weaver has altered it.
-This can help to understand and debug what Mirror and Weaver does.
+This can help to understand and debug what MirrorNG and Weaver does.